php-fig/fig-standards/bylaws/004-elections-and-vacancies.md

 ## Eligibility

-Any individual not already serving as a Core Committee member whose term is not expiring may run for election as Secretary, including the outgoing Secretary.
+Any individual may run for election as Secretary, including the outgoing Secretary.
+If they are a Core Committee Member or PSR Editor and are elected they must resign between the vote ending and taking office.

-Any individual not already serving as a Secretary whose term is not expiring may run for election as a Core Committee member, including the outgoing Core Committee member.
+Any individual may run for election as a Core Committee member, including the outgoing Core Committee member.
+If they are a Secretary and are elected they must resign between the vote ending and taking office.

 ## Nomination